 Temperance, wisdom and style in this Tío Pepe with 10 years age on average.
 Fine very old, with a biological ageing to the limit.
 After a decade of ageing, only a few casks maintain traces of yeast, which continued to magically interact with the wine.
 A single cask was selected among the 150 that make up this historic solera to obtain this wine, the cask number 18.
 It can be called fino-amontillado as the layer of yeast is starting to let oxygen in, affecting the bouquet.

 The Fino Tres Palmas from 2020 in collaboration with Ferran Centelles, exsommelier of El Bulli.
 He selected the barrel to bottle the fino tres Palmas.
 The wine list “Peñin” scored the fino tres palmas with 96 points.

 Fino Tradicion sherry wine is 12 years old.
 An incredible sherry able to survive and age that long with a layer of yeast covering the whole surface.
 Peñin wine guide gave Fino Tradicion 96 points.

 Fino en Rama de Añada (Williams and Humbert)

 Every year the cellar Williams and Humbert bottle a certain amount of bottles from each year that do not go through the Criadera and solera system.
-This sherry ages in one single cask until it is ready to be sold and the layer of yeast is able to survive without needing new wine.
+This sherry ages in one single cask until it is ready and the layer of yeast is able to survive without needing new wine.
 Sometimes they bottle it with 3 years and sometimes more, depending on the evolution of the sherry.